Moving to Assisted Living Checklist: The Top Items Seniors Need

 As seniors continue to age and as many are moving into senior living facilities, there is a list of must-have important items that they shouldn’t be without.
-Here is a list of items every senior shouldn’t be without, whether they are living alone or in an assisted living facility.
+Here is a list of items every senior shouldn’t be without, whether they are living alone or moving to assisted living.

 These items have played and continue to play an important role in senior’s daily lives.
 The three items listed first are strongly related to health and security and should be taken into consideration before the other items listed.